digital-land/guidance/content/development-plans-data/index.md

 ---
-title: "Development plan documents data standard"
+title: "Publish your development plan data"
 ---

 This guidance sets out a data format and approach that you can follow in order to publish data about your development plan documents.